 AA: There’s also the combination of the assets that we can leverage for clients.
-We have our VARA platform for virtual care as well as novel data that we feel is largely untapped.
+We have a platform for virtual care as well as novel data that we feel is largely untapped.
 ZS has its deep data analytics capabilities, which will allow us to turn those data assets into something our clients can leverage for good.
 That is a head start of at least a decade in terms of accumulated assets and expertise.

 If a pharmaceutical company has risks around data, well, we have a data platform.
 If that company has risks around regulatory requirements, we have regulatory pathway frameworks.
 If it has risks around investment and reimbursement uncertainty, we have real-world experience with market adoption and value-based program execution.
 The list goes on.

 PM: That’s key.
 When we started our Digital and Connected Health practice, we were focused on helping our clients with digital health strategy and insights, but it was always our vision to bring in more of a complete capability.
 Fortunately, this move with Medullan was a natural fit.
 We’ve worked side by side on a number of projects and have seen Medullan’s hand in some of the earliest successes in digital health.